Governor Mike Huckabee

 Governing Magazine named him as one of its “Public Officials of the Year” for 2005, and Time Magazine honored him as one of the five best governors in America.
 He served as the Chairman of the prestigious National Governors Association as well as the Education Commission of the States, the Southern Governors Association, and the Interstate Oil and Gas Commission.
 He has been nationally recognized for his advocacy of the arts in education and raises money to provide musical instruments for children.

 Huckabee an avid musician since age 11, is a bass player and often joins guest artists on his weekly television show, having played with Willie Nelson, Lynyrd Skynyrd, Toby Keith, the late George Jones, and many others.
 His hobbies include hunting, fishing, and music.
 He was named one of the “25 Most Influential People” for Conservation by Outdoor Life Magazine, and was named "Man of the Year" by the American Sportfishing Association in 1997.
 The former governor and his wife, Janet, spend time in Florida and Arkansas and have three grown children – John Mark Huckabee, David Huckabee and his wife, Lauren, and Sarah Sanders and her husband, Bryan – and six grandchildren.
-He is on the board of CMA (Country Music Association) Foundation, and is co-owner of radio stations in Arkansas, Texas, and Missouri.
+He is co-owner of radio stations in Arkansas, Texas, and Missouri.